Designations Congruent with Things: Chapter 22

 He should have purchased a Toyota Illuminata.

 Hermann cannot delineate why he bought this particularly extravagant car in the first place.
-If he cannot explain it to himself, he doubts very much that he will be able to explain it to Newton.
+If he cannot explain it to himself, he doubts very much that he’ll be able to explain it to Newton.

-“Seriously man, I have been anticipating this for weeks.
+“Seriously man, I’ve been anticipating this for weeks.
 Days.
 Whatever.
-However long it’s been since you actually got the thing.
-Just know that I have already named your car for you.”
+However long it’s been since you got the thing.
+Just know that I’ve already named it on your behalf.”

 “You’re not even going to ask what the name is?”
-Newton says.
+Newton asks.
 “Well, that’s fine with me.
 I’m not going to tell you.
-Okay, maybe I’m going to tell you.”
+Okay, maybe I’ll tell you.”

 “Okay, well, you need some context regarding this naming thing.
-Mentally, I’ve been going with Millennium Falcon for days now, but I doubt that one’s going to stick,” Newton says, “primarily because of my complicated emotional relationship to the Star Wars franchise but also because I think that’s too onanistically nerdgasmic even for me—“
+Mentally, I’ve been going with Millennium Falcon for days now, but I doubt that one will stick,” Newton says, “primarily because of my complicated emotional relationship to the Star Wars franchise but also because I think that’s too onanistically nerdgasmic even for me—”

-Hermann glances over at Newton as they walk through the darkness and finds his colleague squinting at the parking lot with a restless, roving gaze.
-He doesn’t think the other man can see very well in the dark, following a day of optical strain, and this is buying Hermann some time.
+Hermann glances at Newton as they walk through the darkness and finds his colleague squinting at the parking lot with a restless, roving gaze.
+He doesn’t think the other man can see very well in the dark following a day of optical strain.
+This is buying Hermann some time.
 Not that time will help him.
 In any way.

 “—let alone you.
-You’re really less a nerd and more—well, I don’t even know, man, you're actually kind of a confusing mashup of—er, actually, I can’t even pull a genre for you, maybe you can be some kind of fringe element of Intellectual Underground.
-Or maybe you can define your own style, like, um, what would that even be, like wistful, badass, thrift-store-shopping, post-Manhattan-project retrohipster?”
+You’re less a nerd and more—well, I don’t know, man, you're kind of a confusing mashup of—er, actually, I can’t pull a genre for you; maybe you can be some kind of fringe element of Intellectual Underground.
+Or maybe you can define your own style, like, um, what would that even be, like: wistful, badass, thrift-store-shopping, post-Manhattan Project retrohipster?”

 Hermann doesn’t respond.
 Newton’s question is likely rhetorical, and Hermann’s mental energies are taken up with steeling himself for the inevitable car-related confrontation.
 He still has no plan for his own verbal defense.